CodingItWrong/codingitwrong.com/_posts/2018-03-04-comparing-vue-component-testing-tools.md

 There are some things I see in Vue testing guides that aren’t externally visible, though: checking data items, calling a component method directly, confirming that a component method is called.
 Data items and methods are implementation details of components.

 With that stated, let’s take a look at our testing options.
-We’ll look at an example from [my Vue TDD tutorial](http://learntdd.in/vue): a form that allows you to enter a message and send it.
+We’ll look at a form that allows you to enter a message and send it.

 ## Built-in Vue Unit Testing